 Suzie has been appointed as the Translational Cancer Research Centre Manager at Sydney Vital, supporting the management team to develop and implement its research strategy 2017-19.

 As a Centre Manager, Suzie plays a vital role in coordinating effective communication and knowledge exchange across the Sydney Vital network.
 She supports the Centre Director and senior CIs to foster collaboration across organisational boundaries and enhance engagement with researcher, professional and patient groups.

 Suzie is also responsible for the allocation of research budget (approx.. $7.8million).
 She also plays a vital role in facilitating the flow of information between researchers, clinicians, and associated collaborators.

 Suzie holds a Master of Business Administration, a Bachelor of Business and is a qualified Company Board of Director.

-VANESSA SANFORD (RESEARCH DEVELOPMENT MANAGER)
+ANNA RENFREW PHD (RESEARCH DEVELOPMENT MANAGER)

 Anna has over 12 years experience in developing small molecules for therapy, imaging and drug delivery in cancer research.
 Originally from Scotland, Anna worked at the EPFL Switzerland and Insititut Laue-Langevin in France before moving to the University of Sydney as an ARC DECRA Fellow at the School of Chemistry.
 In 2018, she became the Executive Officer of the Drug Discovery Initiative, a University of Sydney centre for enabling early stage drug development research.